brxken128/dexios/README.md

 Files encrypted in streaming mode will need to subsequently be decrypted in streaming mode. **The streaming/non-streaming modes are not interchangable.**

 Streaming mode can be enabled with `-s`.

+## Choosing a Key

+Use a strong password, if you're planning to use an entered one.

+`dd` can provide a suitable keyfile if you'd prefer a higher level of security:

+`dd if=/dev/urandom of=keyfile bs=1 count=4096` for a 4kb random keyfile

+If you lose your file's key/keyfile, there is no recovering the encrypted data.
+This is not unique to Dexios - it's the nature of encryption as a whole.

 ## Checksums